RADIOv2.5: Improved Baselines for Agglomerative Vision Foundation Models: Method

 \subsection{Token Compression}

 Inspired by ToMeSD\cite{bolya2023tokenmergingfaststable}, we evaluate the use of bipartite soft matching to merge similar tokens.
 We apply strided partitioning to ensure that each image region retains some representation in the compressed features.
 For evaluation, we track merged token indices, enabling us to unmerge tokens and measure the reconstruction error and inform hyperparameter selection.
 The method is illustrated in Figure~\ref{fig:bipartite-matching}.

-While ToMe recommends using attention keys for matching, we found that using the features themselves improves reconstruction error.
-Table \ref{tab:tome-reconstruction-error} of the appendix summarizes our findings.
+While ToMe recommends using attention keys for matching, we found that using the features directly reduces reconstruction error.
+Table~\ref{tab:tome-reconstruction-error} in the appendix summarizes our findings.
+Another slight departure from ToMe’s recommendation is that we apply merging at the output of the vision encoder rather than incrementally.
+As shown in Table~\ref{tab:token-merging-inline-vs-output}, this approach yields an average improvement of +1.4 on VLM benchmarks.

 We also qualitatively evaluate token merging by visualizing feature and token merging outcomes in Figure \ref{fig:tome}.
 Token merging is assessed within the context of VLMs, with results reported in Table \ref{tab:ablation_table}.